chriseaton/docker-adventureworks/README.md

 ## Quick Start

-To get started, you just need to fire off your `docker` command which will pull and run the database image.
-Check out the `samples/` directory for more.
+To get started, you just need to fire off one of the `docker` commands below (modify as desired) which will pull and run the database image.

+Check out the `samples/` directory for more (such as a `docker compose` file).

 > [!TIP]
 > Replace `My_password1` with your own secure password.
 Note that the password *must* pass minimum complexity requirements or you won't be able to connect!

 ### Microsoft SQL Server
-This docker image uses the same environmental variables defined on the [Microsoft SQL Server docker image](https://hub.docker.com/_/microsoft-mssql-server).
+This docker image is extended from the official [Microsoft SQL Server docker image](https://hub.docker.com/_/microsoft-mssql-server) image and so you can use the same environmental variables defined on there.
 ```
 docker run -p 1433:1433 \
  -e 'ACCEPT_EULA=Y' \